-Category/Size Typical applications and brief details Current prices per W OFF-GRID Up to 1 kW Prices for off-grid systems vary widely (from 3 to 6.5 EUR/W) depending on the application (DC appliances ov 5.
-ELID OFF-GRID >1 kW or AC island grid) and the mounting-site. ~ 5 EUR Grid-connected Rooftop up to 10 kW (residential) 5 kWp 1.75 EUR Grid-connected Rooftop from 10 to 250 kW (commercial) < 1.471 EUR Grid-connected Rooftop above 250kW (industrial) N/A Grid-connected Ground- mounted above 1 MW N/A Other category existing in your country (hybrid diesel-PV, hybrid with battery) N/A
+Category/Size Typical applications and brief details Current prices per W OFF-GRID Up to 1 kW Prices for off-grid systems vary widely (from 3 to 6.5 EUR/W) depending on the application (DC appliances OFF-GRID >1 kW or AC island grid) and the mounting-site. ~ 5 EUR Grid-connected Rooftop up to 10 kW (residential) For a 5 kWp System on buildings per kWp 1,658 EUR Grid-connected Rooftop from 10 to 250 kW (commercial) For a system > 10 kWp per kWp < 1,274 EUR Grid-connected Rooftop above 250kW (industrial) No exact data available (no support for systems > 200kWp) Some larger systems are composed out of many systems < 200kWp 1000 EUR (est.) Grid-connected Ground- mounted above 1 MW No systems of this size installed Other category (hybrid diesel- PV, hybrid with battery) No data available